BigMurph619/Heartgold-Monomon/README.md

 # Banned items:

 Any non-consumable held items except items for repeling or escaping wild encounters.
 Reviving items.
 X Items are not allowed on the Elite 4 or Champion.
+All items are allowed against Red.

 NOTE: You may not use status healing flutes except the poke flute for waking Snorlax and scouting wild Pokemon.
 # Banned Abilities: